π³οΈβπ LGBTQ+ Asian Literature

 π On Earth Weβre Briefly Gorgeous by Ocean Vuong

-A letter from son to mother becomes a meditation on trauma, queerness, and language.
-Heartbreaking and beautifully written.
+A letter from a son to his mother becomes a meditation on love, identity, trauma, and memory.
+A true standout in contemporary queer literature.

 Read full review β